kevincastejon/js-synaptic-population/README.md

   - inputs : int,                               // Number of inputs required to activate brains.
 Default 1.
   - outputs : int,                              // Number of outputs returned from the brains.
 Default 1.
   - hiddenLayers : array of int,                // Array of numbers representing the hidden layers neurons.
 Default [8] (one hidden layer of 8 neurons)
-  - mutateRate : float [0-1]                    // Mutation rate from 0 (no mutation) to 1 (all the children mutates) applied when evolving
+  - mutateRate : float [0-1]                    // Mutation rate from 0 (no mutation) to 1 (all the children mutates) applied when evolving.
+Default 0.2.

 //  Start a fresh population (create the population)
 - start(evolvedPopulation = null)